 In a multi-platform world, WeChat is still king

 While the explosion of various social media platforms are changing the way consumers absorb fashion content and how a fashion KOL distributes it, WeChat is still a powerful tool.
-At Shanghai Fashion Week’s FINS2018, big data analyst Newrank and e-commerce service platform Look released a ranking of the top 50 Chinese fashion accounts with commercial influence, and WeChat accounts ruled the list, likely because it offers followers comprehensive access to their favorite bloggers—WeChat’s intuitive interface accommodates e-commerce, fully customizable Mini Programs, in addition to video, H5, text, and more.
+At Shanghai Fashion Week’s FINS2019, big data analyst Newrank and e-commerce service platform Look released a ranking of the top 50 Chinese fashion accounts with commercial influence, and WeChat accounts ruled the list, likely because it offers followers comprehensive access to their favourite bloggers—WeChat’s intuitive interface accommodates e-commerce, fully customisable Mini Programs, in addition to video, H5, text and more.

 The second fashion KOL marketing insight:

 Brands should remember that many KOLs are operating across platforms and they can work with them to create content that can be recycled and re-purposed.
 This strategy can not only help brands reach new audiences, but also help save money.
 Read more on how and why to do this here.